JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 }
 ```

-Note that either `questionName` or `questionId` is required to be
-specified in the `instance` for creation.
-If both are specified,
+Note that you must specify either `questionName` or `questionId` in the `instance` for creation.
-they must refer to the same question.
-Once the rule is saved,
+If you specify both, they must refer to the same question.
+After the rule is saved,
 subsequent requests will return both `questionId` and `questionName`.

 ### Update an alert rule with a referenced question